-When creating a new SIP message using the Create from Template window, you can take either of the approaches below:
+When creating a new SIP message by using the Create from Template window, you can take either of the approaches below:

-- Start from a generic message and select the headers to include in the SIP message - Load and subsequently modify a predefined message template.
+- Start from a generic message and select the headers to include in the SIP message. - Load and subsequently modify a predefined message template.

-Table A-1 to Table A-3 describe the main parameters and options you can set in the Structured Message window.
-For more details about these parameters, please refer to:
+Table A-1, Table A-2, and Table A-3 describe the main parameters and options that you can set in the Structured Message window.
+For more details about these parameters, see the following: